nipun221/firebase_app/README.md

-# Please let me know about the bugs, limitations and scope of improvements, This Review will be a great help
+# Please let me know about the bugs, limitations and scope of improvements if any

 ## Getting Started